travisdoor/bl/docs/master/language.md

 ### Slice

-Array slice is consist of pointer to the first array element and array length.
+The array slice consists of a pointer to the first array element and array length.

 Slice layout: